nmuldowney/all-trails/README.md

-# all-trails
+# All Trails
-Exploration of All Trails data
+Exploration of alltrails.com data - National Park Trails

+Data obtained from Kaggle.com